Markets in South Tyrol

 Throughout the region you will find smaller, weekly markets.
 The bigger ones normally take place once a year on important dates.

-- Wednesday: Bruneck, Kaltern, Mals, St. Christina (only in summer), St. Johann im Ahrntal (bi-weekly), Brixen (farmer's market), Leifers (farmer's market)
+- Wednesday: Bruneck, Kaltern, Mals, St. Christina (only in summer), St. Johann im Ahrntal (bi-weekly), Brixen (farmer's market), Leifers/St. Jakob (farmer's market)

 - Thursday: Girlan, Bozen, Kastelruth, Leifers, Branzoll and Schlanders

 - Friday: Sterzing (farmer's market from April to October), Bozen (farmer's market) und Kastelruth (farmer's market)